Leadership and Administration

 Under Bob’s leadership, NWTC has won the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada (GFOA).
 Bob earned his Ed.D. in Career and Technical Education from the University of Wisconsin-Stout, has a Master’s of Business Administration in Finance and has been a community leader in various public and faith-based organizations serving adults and youth.

 Dan Mincheff has more than 20 years of experience as an IT leader and 10 years as a senior leader in higher education.
 His division manages instructional technology, enterprise applications, infrastructure services and client services.

 Mincheff focuses on positioning technology to enable organizations and students to succeed.
 Under his leadership, IIT is responsible for keeping IT systems working, pushing the boundaries of innovation to support the next generation of learning, and enhancing data used in decision-making to support student success.

-Before joining NWTC in 2017, Mincheff worked for Ellucian and served 13 different colleges and universities.
-As a contractor for Ellucian, he served as NWTC’s CIO for five years.
-Mincheff has a Master’s degree in Organizational Development from Silver Lake College and a bachelor’s degree in computer science and geology from the University of Wisconsin-Oshkosh.
+Before joining NWTC in 2017, Mincheff worked with a number of different colleges and universities as an Ellucian employee.
+During that time he served as NWTC’s CIO for five years.
+Mincheff has a Master’s degree in Organizational Development from Silver Lake College and a bachelor’s degree in computer science from the University of Wisconsin-Oshkosh.